Virtual reality distraction therapy

 Why was this topic appraised?

-Common medical procedures often induce excessive pain, anxiety and distress to patients undergoing them.
-Examples include wound care, dressing changes, physical therapy for burns, dental treatment, chemotherapy, intravenous access, and labour.
-Pharmacological interventions can be used to minimise procedural pain, but these can have disadvantages, such as imprecise titration, narrow therapeutic windows, side effects, high costs and potential for drug misuse.
+The management of pain during medical procedures is critical to optimising patient experience.
+Common medical procedures that require pain management include wound care, dressing changes, physical therapy for burns, dental treatment, chemotherapy, intravenous (IV) access, and childbirth.
+Pharmacological approaches are often used to minimise procedural pain, but these can have significant drawbacks, including imprecise titration, narrow therapeutic windows, adverse side effects, high costs and potential for drug misuse.

 Plain language summary